 Find the center of the 3rd 1" wide 2" long plywood piece.
 Using a 1/2" drill bit make a counter sink hole so a 1/4" nut will be flush with the face.
 Then drill 1/4" hole in the center.
 Attach this to the end of the 1/4" bolt.
 (Fig 3.6)

 Attach your solenoid locking ring.
-(Fig 3.7)
+(Fig 3.1)

 Test: pull back the locking ring and ensure it locks into the solenoid securely.
-When locked is the spring still fully compressed?
+When locked is the spring fully compressed?
 Draw 1ml of fermcap into your syringe (fermcap is thicker than water and therefore harder to push out, the injector should be tested with fermcap) put it in place and test.
-It's a good idea to actually put 12v on the solenoid to test it, to ensure it's strong enough to release the spring.
+It's a good idea to actually put 5v on the solenoid to test it, to ensure it's strong enough to release the spring.

 Fig 3.6